aaronparker/aaronparker.github.io/_posts/2016-12-13-managing-universal-apps-microsoft-intune.md

   - Windows Store
   - Windows Store for Business
 ---
 I am excited about the opportunities that managing Windows 10 devices with [Azure AD Join](https://blogs.technet.microsoft.com/enterprisemobility/2015/05/28/azure-ad-join-on-windows-10-devices/) and MDM (i.e. modern management) provides for both users and admins.
-In this article, I&#8217;ll cover deploying and managing modern applications (Universal apps) on a modern platform with a modern device management solution - Microsoft Intune standalone for managing Universal apps.
+In this article, I'll cover deploying and managing modern applications (Universal apps) on a modern platform with a modern device management solution - Microsoft Intune standalone for managing Universal apps.

 Consider that with Windows 10, an organisation can provision and manage Windows 10 PCs [without a custom SOE](https://technet.microsoft.com/en-us/itpro/windows/deploy/provisioning-packages) and with a fully [cloud-based authentication](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) and management solution, requiring no infrastructure (other than networking) on-premises.
 This approach comes with some caveats today, of course, but PC and application lifecycle can be achieved without exhaustive architectural consideration or deployment of complex management solutions.